htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     DOCKER_PERFORM_TEST is false, this test is skipped.

 :macro-def:`DOCKER_RUN_UNDER_INIT[STARTD]`
-    A boolean value which defaults to true, which tells the worker node to run Docker universe jobs with the --init option.
+    A boolean value which defaults to true, which tells the execution point to run Docker universe jobs with the --init option.

 :macro-def:`DOCKER_EXTRA_ARGUMENTS[STARTD]`
     Any additional command line options the administrator wants to be